-"Full-time" shall mean that a Faculty member holds a position with responsibilities deemed to be equivalent to the normal teaching load, research and service for a member of his or her Department or Interdisciplinary Programme.
-"Full-time" for Librarians, Lab Instructors, Nurse Educators, Learning Skills Instructors, Coady and Extension Program Teaching Staff shall mean the member works the normal hours per week as defined in the appropriate section of the agreement.
+"Full-time" shall mean that a Faculty member holds a position with responsibilities deemed to be equivalent to the normal teaching load, research and service for a member of their Department or Interdisciplinary Programme.
+"Full-time" for Librarians, Lab Instructors, Nurse Educators, Learning Skills Instructors, Coady Institute Program Teaching Staff, Dietetic Educators shall mean the member works the normal hours per week as defined in the appropriate section of the agreement.